Jenna Tingum

 The Problem

-When organizers are talking to folks in their communities, they often take notes about their interactions to document and aid in follow-up.
+When organizers talk to their communities, they often take notes about their interactions to document and facilitate follow-up outreach.
 But many tools don’t allow for easy search terms to group these folks by their key issue areas.
 For example, if a community member is talking to an organizer about the affordability of their prescriptions and healthcare generally during this current administration, how can we quickly tag this person as caring about “healthcare” for future follow-up in upcoming program?

 The Process